burriach/edlab/content/authors/catherine-preece/_index.md

 - Collaborators
 ---

-Tenure-track lecturer at Universitat de Barcelona.
-He is collaborating with the EDM in the framework of the ERC-StG STOIKOS.
+I am a plant and soil ecologist and my current work focuses on the impact of drought on plant-soil interactions.
+Recently, I am particularly interested in differences in root and rhizosphere traits between crops and their wild relatives.
+I also study the feedbacks between plant and soil function and diversity, and the importance of soil communities for ecosystem stability.
+She is collaborating with the EDM in the framework of the ERC-StG STOIKOS to study the differences in elemental composition of crop wild relatives and modern crops.